ANRGUSC/WirelessRangeEstimation/README.md

 # WirelessRangeEstimation
-Code to estimate distance range between wireless devices based on radio signal strength (RSS) measurements
+Open source code to estimate distance range between wireless devices based on radio signal strength (RSS) measurements

 range_estimation.py: This python file contains a function range_estimation() that ouputs an estimated distance as well as an uncertainty range of distances (dmin, dmax) corresponding to a given radio signal strength (RSS)